 Our law firm leads various efforts to reduce the number of drunk driving and underage drinking tragedies.
 We encourage you to help us educate teens and their families:

-If you, or someone you love, was seriously injured in an accident caused by a drunk driver or underage drinker, contact us for a no obligation, free legal evaluation.
+If you, or someone you love, was seriously injured in an accident caused by a drunk driver or underage drinker, contact us for a no obligation, free legal consultation.
 We gather evidence quickly to determine who is at fault and do everything possible to get you the compensation you deserve.